The Cross and the Switchblade (film): Plot

-Nicky's ex-girlfriend, Rosa, asks Nicky to give her some money for her heroin addiction, and he offers to buy her all the junk she wants if she gets rid of the preacher.
-The pastor's wife convinces Rosa to stay with them, while they stand vigil as she goes through difficult withdrawals.
+Nicky's ex-girlfriend, Rosa, asks Nicky to give her some money for her heroin addiction, and he offers to buy her all the junk she wants if she gets rid of Wilkerson.
+She confronts him at the Hector's church, where Hector's wife, Graciela, convinces Rosa to stay with them, while they stand vigil as she goes through difficult withdrawals.
 After Rosa is sober, she tries to convince Nicky that David comes to them out of love, but Nicky becomes more and more frustrated.
 When David tries an attempt to reach out to all gang members in the area through a revival, the sheriff convinces the NYPD not to survey their neighborhood in order to have the gangs think they are being left alone.
 Nicky agrees with Big Cat, the leader of the rival Bishops, that they should rumble at the revival since no one would expect that.
 However, during David's sermon, his message that no one can be labeled and Christ's death on the Cross reaches Nicky, and he stops the gangs from fighting.
 The film concludes by saying that in the question of the Cross and the Switchblade, the Cross proved stronger.

 Nicky Cruz would go on to become an ordained minister, preaching the Gospel due to the initial efforts of David Wilkerson.
 In the end, they start a center called Teen Challenge to support teens.

 Cast

 Production

 By 1968 Wilkerson's book had sold more than four million copies.
 By 1975 that figure would be over six million.

-Pat Boone read a copy of the book after seeing it at an airport newsstand on the way to Mexico City.
+Pat Boone read the book after seeing it at an airport newsstand on the way to Mexico City.
 He was immediately taken with it, calling it "a modern day sequel to the Acts of the Apostles in the New Testament."
 He and an associate, Clint Davidson, took out an option on the book but were unable to raise finance.
 Boone said "the uniform response was that 'religion is poison at the box office'."

 However plans started to take shape when Rick Ross and Associates became involved.
 Ross had spent 15 years making films for Billy Graham's organisation.
 The American Baptist Convention helped distribute the film.
 In June 1969 Don Murray was working on a screenplay.

 Filming took place in Harlem in October 1969.
 "I've been trying to get this story filmed for five years," said Boone.
 "Working in Harlem has been wonderful – everyone, including the police, has been very cooperative.
 Maybe they sense this isn't a religious or a 'church' drama."

 It was the first credit for Erik Estrada.

 It was Pat Boone's last lead in a feature for over twenty years.